aregtech/areg-sdk/README.md

 * Device applications are service providers that are accessible in the network to execute device specific tasks.
 * Devices adapt to network configuration, dynamically discover data providers and available services.

-This concept of system architecture reduces the amount of streaming data in the network that has a direct impact on energy consumption, and the connected Things directly communicate with each other, remain autonomous and become an intelligent extension of the fog network.
+This concept of system architecture reduces the amount of streaming data in the network that has a direct impact on energy consumption, and the connected Things directly communicate with each other, remaining autonomous and becoming an intelligent extension of the fog network.

 ## The file system structure